Snehal-Nikam/polyglot-vision-csen241/lambda/ReadMe.md

+### Transcribe-lambda:

-Create a lambda function for transcribe with Python3.8 runtime.
+1. Create a lambda function for transcribe with Python3.8 runtime.
-Give the lambda execution role AmazonTranscribeFullAccess and AmazonS3FullAccess in permissons.
+2. Give the lambda execution role AmazonTranscribeFullAccess and AmazonS3FullAccess in permissons.
-Create a trigger to Amazon S3 input bucket with original-video/ as prefix and .mp4 as suffix.
+3. Create a trigger to Amazon S3 input videos bucket with original-video/ as prefix and .mp4 as suffix.
-Set the environment variable TRANSCRIBE_BUCKET in lambda configuration.
+4. Set the environment variable TRANSCRIBE_BUCKET in lambda configuration.
 This saves the json output of Amazon Transcribe in this bucket.
-Input videos bucket: cc241-input-videos-bucket
+5. Input videos bucket: polyglot-input-videos-bucket
-TRANSCRIBE_BUCKET: cc241-transcribe-output-bucket
+6. TRANSCRIBE_BUCKET: polyglot-transcribe-output-bucket

+### Translate-lambda:

+1. Create a lambda function for translate with Python 3.8 runtime.
+2. GIve the lambda execution role the following permissions.
+        TranslateFullAccess
+        AmazonS3FullAccess
+3. Create a trigger to Amazon S3 transcribe output bucket with .json as the suffix.
+4. Create an environment variable in lambda configurations to store the translated subtitles.
+5. TRANSLATE_BUCKET: polyglot-translation-bucket-cc241

+### Subtitles-lambda:

+1. This is responsible for calling subtitle API as soon as translation job is done.
+2. Give the lambda execution role the following permissions.
+    AmazonEC2FullAccess
+    AmazonS3FullAccess
+3. Create a S3 trigger to translation bucket with language-hindi/ as prefix and .vtt as suffix.
+4. Create the following Environment variables.
+5. TRANSLATE_BUCKET: polyglot-translation-bucket-cc241
+6. VIDEOS_BUCKET: polyglot-input-videos-bucket
+7. SUBTITLE_API: URL of subtitles API.